 It’s important to spend time with people that give you energy, rather than take it from you.
 Spend time with friends/family that help you see the positive side of things, instead of those that like to complain or think negatively all the time.
 If you are active on social media, seek out people that promote body positivity to help you gain confidence in yourself, and know that you are more than just your appearance.
 Surround yourself with people that will be your biggest cheerleaders to help support you after surgery.

 Do your best to ignore any negative commentary about bariatric surgery coming from people who you have no choice but to encounter; i.e., work cohorts.
 Ignorance and/or jealously can be fueling their negative energy towards you.
 Rise above it and show them that they cannot defeat you.
-Either ignore their comments, or use it as an opportunity to shine a positive light on the benefits you have experienced since having the procedure.

 Don’t Compare

 Sometimes negative self-talk and poor body image stems from comparing ourselves to others.
 Unplug from social media and stop scanning the internet for pre- and post-surgery photos to compare yourself to!
 Everyone is unique and on a different journey towards health.
 Compare yourself to you and no one else – it is not a race to see who loses weight the fastest.
 We all want those results quickly, but faster is not always better.
-Think about where you started vs. where you are now, and how far you have come.

 Practice Positive Self-Talk

-Wear Clothes that Make you Feel Good
+Wear Clothes that Make You Feel Good

 Wear comfortable clothes when exercising that provide support for your workouts.
 Just relax and enjoy exercising without criticizing your appearance.
 It will take time for you to see results and embrace the new you.
-Remember that no one is staring at you in the gym, everyone is there because they want to better themselves and are not focused on what others are doing.